SergiuMaier/Emerald/README.md

 # EMERALD - a MODBUS TCP Client application

-Windows Forms application for connecting to industrial devices over TCP and sending MODBUS TCP requests for testing and analysis purposes
+Windows Forms application for connecting to industrial devices over TCP and sending MODBUS TCP requests for testing and analysis purposes.
-Designed an intuitive user interface to easily construct MODBUS requests, making it simple to configure and test device communication
+Designed an intuitive user interface to easily construct MODBUS requests, making it simple to configure and test device communication.
-Implemented functionality to analyze and log device responses in a text file and generate detailed history reports for tracking communication performance
+Implemented functionality to analyze and log device responses in a text file and generate detailed history reports for tracking communication performance.

 ### Main page